Ikaarvik: Barriers To Bridges

-Ikaarvik was created in Pond Inlet, Nunavut, and is administered by the Vancouver Aquarium Marine Science Centre.
+Ikaarvik was created in Pond Inlet, Nunavut, and is administered by Ocean Wise.
 It began from the recognition that, while there is a lot of research happening in the North, there is often a disconnect between that research and the Northern communities.
 Northern communities are rarely directly involved in developing research questions and methodologies and are often not engaged in the research as it is conducted and results are interpreted.
 As a result, research is often not as relevant for northern communities as it could be.

 Sixty percent of Nunavummiut are under the age of 30.
 Youth are not just the leaders of tomorrow, but are becoming the leaders of today.
 Working with Elders and other community leaders, youth are on Hamlet Councils and Hunters and Trappers Organizations; they have opinions and perspectives and a desire to contribute something of value to their communities.